-As a baroque performer McIntosh has concertized with the American Bach Soloists, Bach Collegium San Diego, Musica Angelica, LA Master Chorale, Les Surprises, Tesserae, Musica Pacifica, Preethi de Silva, and the Corona del Mar Baroque Festival.
-He also directs a small baroque ensemble which focuses on 17th century French and Austrian violin repertoire, in particular the complete Rosary Sonatas of Biber, and has performed at the Getty Museum, the Hammer Museum, the Santa Barbara Museum of Art, and the Museum of Jurassic Technology.
+As a baroque performer McIntosh is a member of Bach Collegium San Diego and Musica Angelica, and has concertized with the American Bach Soloists, LA Master Chorale, Tesserae, Musica Pacifica, Preethi de Silva, and the Corona del Mar Baroque Festival.
+He also directs a small period instrument ensemble which focuses on 17th-century French and Austrian violin repertoire.

-A native of rural Northern Nevada, McIntosh is currently based in the Los Angeles area where he enjoys a large and frequently unexpected variety of writing, performing, traveling, teaching, and recording activities.
+A native of rural Northern Nevada, McIntosh is currently based in the Los Angeles area.”